 To unpublish a document from a section, in the Content tab of the section, check the box in front of the document's name and click on the Unpublish button.
 The document is unpublished and does not appear in the section.
 The original document in the workspace is not deleted.

-Nuxeo Media Publishing is an addon that enables users to publish video documents stored in the Nuxeo repository to external video hosting websites, without leaving the Nuxeo Platform UI.
+Nuxeo Media Publishing addon enables users to publish video documents stored in the repository to external video hosting websites, without leaving the Nuxeo Platform UI.

 Read the page Nuxeo Media Publishing for more information about this addon.